-Of particular importance is the comparison of the Draft 2035 LRTP map with the E+C map (Existing plus Committed - used as a benchmark) on the next two pages.
+Of particular importance is the comparison of any one option with the E+C map (Existing plus Committed), which can be considered a benchmark.
 The E+C map uses a transportation network with the current roadways and transit services plus any others that have been committed to being implemented, and the Socioeconomic Data (i.e., population and employment) for the year 2035.
 This map shows the level of service to be experienced if no additional roadways improvements or transit services are implemented, and thus helps to answer the question, "When we make our next transportation investment decision, where do we need to focus our investment?"
-Furthermore, by comparing the E+C Congestion Map with the Draft 2035 LRTP, you can see how well the transportation investments in that option address the congestion in the E+C.
+Furthermore, by comparing the E+C Congestion Map with the transportation options, you can see how well the transportation investments in that option address the congestion in the E+C.